-For this treatment, the arborist drills small holes in the base of your ash tree and then plugs the holes with the Arborjet system.
+For the EAB treatment that we use, the arborist drills small holes in the base of your ash tree and then plugs the holes with the Arborjet system.
 The arborist then injects an insecticide called TREE-äge® until the tree has completely absorbed the appropriate amount.